fernandopassaia/app_fullstackdemo/README.md

 Layer for the Services and API Communication - Capable to Catch Results and Display Messages (and backend-errors) without programming separated code to catch messages for each service/screen (httpinterceptor).

-Separated Modules and Rotes Files for better Organization
+Separated Modules and Rotes Files for better Organization.

 Shared Services for Dialogs, Notification Messages, Modal Screens, Enum Description.

+Capability to catch BaseCommandResult and show good message or array of errors from BackEnd.

 Auth Guard / Auth Interceptor to Deal Perfectly with the Tokens, Authentication, Headers (401/403).